 I have a busy day job as a senior IT Business Analyst from which I get a lot of job satisfaction, but in the evenings and weekends my main passion is photography.

 A photo can never truly represent the experience of a live concert, but it should be able to portray some of the emotion and atmosphere felt by those who were there.

-I get commissioned to photograph specific shows by various magazines, but most of the time I’m working directly with bands, promoters and venues as a freelancer photographer.
+I get commissioned to photograph specific shows by various magazines, and have also worked for various review sites and venues, but most of the time I’m working directly with bands, promoters, PR organisations etc as a freelancer photographer.

-Most kinds of rock music interest me, from Rammstein to Fleetwood Mac, but I suppose my favourite bands fall into the classic rock and melodic rock categories.
-I’ve worked closely with artists like Journey, Thunder, The Union, Jeff Scott Soto, Tyketto, FM, The Ultimate Eagles, The Australian Pink Floyd and many others, producing concert images used in programmes, posters, album and DVD covers, and magazine articles, as well as all over the internet.
-Where possible I try to shoot a whole show and then put slideshows of the resulting images online for viewers to re-experience the show.
-To date, I have over 350 full concert slideshows online, and several hundred other shows where I was able to shoot at least part of the show.
+I’ve worked closely with artists like Journey, Thunder, The Union, Joe Bonamassa, Jeff Scott Soto, Tyketto, FM, The Ultimate Eagles, The Australian Pink Floyd and many others, producing concert images used in programmes, posters, album and DVD covers, and magazine articles, as well as all over the internet.
+To date, my photos can be found on the covers of at least 50 albums by various artists.

 For these reasons I deliberately set myself a limit of about 6 – 8 weddings in any given year.
 Any more and it would feel to me like a production line and my enjoyment of shooting weddings would wane.

-Although most weddings follow a similar pattern in terms of the main activities during the day, every wedding is unique because to the people and personalities involved, and my aim is to capture some of that uniqueness.
+Although most weddings follow a similar pattern in terms of the main activities during the day, every wedding is unique because of the locations, the people and personalities involved, and my aim is to capture some of that uniqueness.